dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 The keying material can be made available to lower layers and the EAP authenticator after the protected success indication (message_4) has been sent or received.
 Implementations following {{RFC4137}} can set the eapKeyAvailable and aaaEapKeyAvailable variables.

-# Detailed Description of the EAP-EDHOC Protocol {#detailed-description}
+# Detailed Description of the EAP-EDHOC Request and Response Protocol {#detailed-description}

-A summary of the EAP-EDHOC packet format used for Requests and Responses is shown in {{packet}}.
-The fields are transmitted from left to right.
-The packet format is inspired by the EAP-TLS packet format {{RFC5216}}.
+The EAP-EDHOC packet format for Requests and Responses is summarized in {{packet}}.
+Fields are transmitted from left to right. following a structure inspired by the EAP-TLS packet format {{RFC5216}}.
+As specified in Section 4.1 of {{RFC3748}}, EAP Request and Response packets consist of Code, Identifier, Length, Type, and Type-Data fields.
+The functions of the Code, Identifier, Length, and Type fields are reiterated here for convenience.
+The EAP Type-Data field consists of the R, S, M, L, EDHOC Message Length, and EDHOC Data fields.

 ~~~~~~~~~~~~~~~~~~~~~~~
  0                   1                   2                   3